HJArchGroup/WE-Redis/README.md

 1. Server-Side Distributed Lock

-This enhancement provides 3 extra Redis commands, namely:
+This enhancement provides 2 extra Redis commands, namely:

-    LOCK key,
-    TRYLOCK key, and
-    UNLOCK key.

-To show the further information on these commands, in a Redis or telnet client connecting to WE-Redis, you can type:

-    help @lock
+    TRYLOCK mutex : Lock the given mutex, only if the mutex is currently unlocked.
+    UNLOCK  mutex : Unlock the given mutex, if the mutex is currently owned by the calling client.

 ------------------------------------------------------------------------------